 Minimizing Memory Footprint

-Collections allow handling large datasets without loading everything into memory using lazy evaluation:
+Collections let you handle large datasets without loading everything into memory, thanks to lazy evaluation.
+For example:

 $collection = collect($megaDataSet);

-// Only ten models loaded at a time
+// Only ten models are loaded at a time

 $collection->take(10)->each(function ($item) {